 Try not to enforce periodic written or oral reports, and don’t negate them either.
 Contracts often omit mention of written and oral reports, leading to accusations of the employer seeking dominance when requesting them.

-Having short-period contracts are better than longer ones.
+Having short-period contracts is better than having longer ones.
 Applying a schedule for workers and their work will help the individual contractor’s efficiency with the right amount of rest and food.

 Make sure that you state in the contract if the worker is required to do full-time or part-time work, as typically independent contractors can have multiple commitments that they have to fulfill, and complete transparency from your side is required about work details and your requirements.